giuliandrimba/sprockets-cjs/README.md

 This library adds CommonJS support to [Sprockets](https://github.com/sstephenson/sprockets).

+## About

+This project is a fork of the original sprockets-commonjs.
+Due to the lack of maintainance of the original project, I decided to create a new one based on it, and publish it as a gem.

 ## What is CommonJS?

 The CommonJS module format is a way of encapsulating JavaScript libraries, ensuring they have to explicitly require and export properties they use.
 In a nutshell: